Differences: High School and Post-Secondary

 - Do similar problems to your assigned course work with the answers in the back of the book to grasp a better understanding of the material.

-- Be patient with the Math Lab staff and we will be patient with you.
-Every student learns on a different platform than the rest of their peers.
+- Every student learns on a different platform than the rest of their peers.
 The learning process is slow when tackling new material, but with time and patience, anything is possible with the right attitude and approach.

 Email address: firstname.lastname@example.org